MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ![Graphic showing Intune controls.](./media/RAM_IntuneControls.png)

-For more information on Microsoft Intune's app protection policies, see [this article](/mem/intune/apps/app-protection-policy).

 ### Create an app configuration policy for Android devices

 You must be an administrator to set up configuration policies.